OdarteiL/test_Management_System/README.md

 # test_Management_System
-A test management system project with Akwesi Sefa Boakye
+A test management system project with Akwasi Sefa Boakye

 I added a new branch called staging.
 Order from above